Windmost8/MS1-Linkin-Park-FanSite-Mostapha-Elansary/README.md

 * Testing for the CSS code passed the Jigsaw benchmark.

 Supported browsers include Google Chrome.
+Furthermore, the site was tested using Lighthouse Audits, and earned a score of 98.

 ### Test Cases
 **Test Case 1** - All navigation links should work when clicked, from the navigation menu in the header relaying to their respective paths, to the main logo on the left corner